openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_Slim_Library_Models.md

 Firstly, the `image` is converted to data type `tf.float32` and the values in the tensor are scaled to the `[0, 1]` range using the [tf.image.convert_image_dtype](https://www.tensorflow.org/api_docs/python/tf/image/convert_image_dtype) function.
 Then the `0.5` is subtracted from the image values and values multiplied by `2.0`.
 The final image range of values is `[-1, 1]`.

-Inference Engine classification sample reads an input image as a three-dimensional array of integer values from the range `[0, 255]`.
+OpenVINO classification sample reads an input image as a three-dimensional array of integer values from the range `[0, 255]`.
 In order to scale them to `[-1, 1]` range, the mean value `127.5` for each image channel should be specified as well as scale factor `127.5`.

 Similarly, the mean/scale values can be determined for other Slim models.